MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 ### Pre-layout resource estimation

-The Resource Estimator takes the QIR quantum program and computes a pre-layout estimation of the logical resources.
+The Resource Estimator takes the quantum program and computes a pre-layout estimation of the logical resources.
 It calculates the number of logical qubits, T gates, rotation gates, CCZ gates, CCiX gates, and measurements in the input quantum program.
 The number of T gates includes all T gates and adjoint T gates, but not T gates required to implement rotation gates, CCZ gates, or CCiX gates.

 ### Algorithmic logical estimation